The Real Housewives of Potomac

-The Real Housewives of Potomac (abbreviated RHOP) is an American reality television series that premiered on January 17, 2016, on Bravo.
-It has aired seven seasons and focuses on the personal and professional lives of several women living in and around Potomac, Maryland.
+The Real Housewives of Potomac, abbreviated RHOP, is an American reality television series that premiered on January 17, 2016, on Bravo.
+Developed as the eighth installment of The Real Housewives franchise, it has aired nine seasons and focuses on the personal and professional lives of women living in and around Potomac, Maryland.

-The cast of the recent seventh season consists of Gizelle Bryant, Ashley Darby, Robyn Dixon, Karen Huger, Candiace Dillard Bassett, Wendy Osefo, and Mia Thornton, with former housewife Charrisse Jackson-Jordan and newcomer Jacqueline Blake serving as "friends of the housewives".
-Other previously featured cast members include Katie Rost and Monique Samuels.
+The cast of the current tenth season consists of Gizelle Bryant, Ashley Darby, Wendy Osefo, Keiarna Stewart, Stacey Rusch, Tia Glover, and Angel Massie, with former housewife Monique Samuels and Jassi Rideaux serving as "friends of the housewives".
+Other previously featured cast members include Katie Rost, Charrisse Jackson-Jordan, Robyn Dixon, Karen Huger, Candiace Dillard Bassett, Nneka Ihim and Mia Thornton.

-Overview
+Production

 Seasons 1–3

 Initially titled Potomac Ensemble, The Real Housewives of Potomac was announced on November 11, 2015.
 The series is the network's second attempt to develop a reality series based in the Washington, D.C. area.
 The first effort was The Real Housewives of D.C., which aired in 2010 and was canceled after one season.

 The first season premiered on January 17, 2016, and starred Gizelle Bryant, Ashley Darby, Robyn Dixon, Karen Huger, Charrisse Jackson-Jordan and Katie Rost.
 After the filming for the second season began, Rost was fired from the show.
 Monique Samuels was then added to the cast for the second season which premiered on April 2, 2017.

 The third season premiered on April 1, 2018, with Candiace Dillard Bassett joining the cast and Jordan appearing in a "friend" capacity.
 Jordan left the show after the third season.

-Seasons 4–present
+Seasons 4–6

 The fourth season, which began filming in August 2018, premiered on May 5, 2019.
 The season featured Dillard's wedding and Rost as a "friend of the housewives."
-It also marked as Rost's final appearance of the season after not being invited to the fourth season's reunion taping.
+Rost was not invited back to the fourth season's reunion taping or for the following season.